mosswg/mage/readme.md

 ```
 Opens the provided file in the TUI and saves to the original file on exit.

-### C

 ## Troubleshooting
 ### None of the keys are working
 Ensure the microcontroller's 5V, Ground, SDA and SCK pins are fully connected and not shorted.
 There is a normal connection with resistance between the 5V and ground pins but they should not be shorted.
 Also make sure the microcontroller is working.
-These 4 pins are the only needed pin for the mage to work and if any of them are disconnected the entire keyboard will not work.
+These 4 pins are the only needed pins on the microcontroller for the mage to work and if any of them are disconnected the entire keyboard will not work.
 ### A region of keys (16 keys) are not working
 This usually means that one of the I/O expanders is not working.
 Make sure that the 5V, Ground, SDA, and SCK pin are fully connected to the pads on the board.
 ### A one key/a few keys are not working